beginning of content

 Key facts

-• Work-life balance is about finding a way to manage the demands of your work or study with your personal life and the things that ‘top you up’.
+• Work-life balance is about managing the demands of your work or study and your personal life in a way that helps prevents burnout.

-• A good work-life balance means you can be happy and productive at work and also have time for yourself and your family.
+• A good work-life balance means you can be productive at work and have time for yourself and your family.

-• If you have a casual job or work from home, your days may not be clearly defined into work time and home time.
+• If you have a casual job or work from home, it can be harder to draw a line between work time and home time.

-• If you are feeling stressed and overwhelmed at work or at home, acknowledge that this is not a sign of weakness and ask for help and support.
+• If you are feeling stressed and overwhelmed, this is not a sign of weakness — it is more common than you may realise.

 What is work-life balance?

 Work-life balance refers to the juggle between the demands of work and your home and family life.
-If you struggle with work-life balance, you might find that you are often rushing to manage different commitments, often left feeling like you are doing no areas well.
+If you struggle with work-life balance, you might find that you are often rushing.
+You might be feeling overwhelmed when trying to manage different commitments.
+This can leave you feeling like you are not doing any tasks well.

-If you work long hours, it can be more difficult to achieve a healthy balance between work and your personal life.
-Working long hours may impact your health, make your work unsafe, increase your stress levels and cut into time for leisure activities.
+If you work long hours, it can be difficult to achieve a healthy balance between work and your personal life.
+Working long hours may:

 Who has poor work-life balance?

 Australians work hard.
-You might be one of the 13% of people (more than 1 in 10) working more than 50 hours per week.
-This is considered ‘very long hours’ by the Organisation for Economic Co-operation and Development (OECD).
+You might be one of the 13% of people (more than 1 in 10) working over 50 hours per week.
+This is considered 'very long hours' by the Organisation for Economic Co-operation and Development (OECD).

 Working overtime is common, especially if you are young, male or in a full-time job.

-If you have a family, you might feel pressure to both:
+If you have a family, you might feel pressure to both provide for them by working and care for them by doing tasks at home.

-If you are studying as well as doing paid work, this can also make it more difficult to find a good balance in your life.
+If you are studying and also doing paid work, it can be difficult to find good balance in your life.

 What are the positives and negatives of work?

-While not everyone is able to work, employment generally helps your mental and physical health and wellbeing.
+While not everyone is able to work, employment can benefit your mental and physical health and wellbeing.

 Work can:

-Unemployment, on the other hand, can lead to poor mental and physical health.
+Unemployment, on the other hand, can contribute to poor mental and physical health.

 You might find there are downsides to working that can add to feelings of stress.
 Some examples are: